Embezzlement and Employee Theft

 - The defendant's actions were intentional.
 It is also sometimes difficult to prove.
 How do you prove intent?

-What Are the Penalties for Embezzlement?
+What Are the Penalties If Convicted?

 The penalties depend upon the amount stolen.
 If convicted, the embezzler may receive a fine, may be required to do restitution (give back the money).
 In some cases a prison sentence as well.

-What Are Some Examples of Embezzlement?
+Some Examples of Employee Thefts

 Examples of embezzlement include the bank teller who pockets deposits, the bookkeeper who takes customer refunds for himself, the attorney who uses the funds in an escrow account for herself, and the payroll clerk who doesn't deposit the correct amount of employment tax, keeping the rest for himself.